JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 }.bind(model::radioButtonColor)
 ```

-## Version 1 and 2 Comparison
+## Comparison with Kotlin UI DSL Version 1

+> Kotlin UI DSL Version 1 is deprecated and has been removed from the newest platform releases.
+>
+{style="warning"}

-In UI DSL version 2, some crucial problems from version 1 have been fixed, so porting is highly desirable.
+The new Kotlin UI DSL fixes some crucial problems from version 1.
-See [](#migration-from-version-1) on how to port existing UI DSL code from version 1 to version 2 API.
+See [](#migration-from-version-1) on how to port existing UI DSL code from version 1 to the new version.
-Version 1 is deprecated and will be removed in future platform releases.

 The following significant changes were made: